-How to Block Disposable Emails with JavaScript
+How to Block Disposable Emails with JavaScript (Code Snippet)

 If you’re dealing with fake or temporary emails in your sign-up forms, you know they create issues.
 Whether it’s clogging up your database, wasting resources, or spamming.